-NATION’S HIGHEST COURT TO CONSIDER ISSUE
+NATION’S HIGHEST COURT CONSIDERS ISSUE

-In April, the U.S. Supreme Court has agreed to delve deeper into tax remittance by online retailers.
+The U.S. Supreme Court has agreed to delve deeper into tax remittance by online retailers.

 South Dakota enacted legislation in 2016 requiring out-of-state online retailers with an economic presence to collect the state’s sales tax.
 The U.S. Supreme Court decided Jan.
 12, 2018, to hear that case.
-Arguments will be heard April 17.
+Arguments were heard April 17.
 Alabama is one of 35 states that asked the nation’s highest court to review whether retailers can be required to collect sales taxes in states where they lack a physical presence.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!